Hey, great to be with you live from Ice Station EIB in far northern New Hampshire.

 It was awful.

-So that's that's breaking news on that.
+So that's breaking news on that.

-I mean the Times is right.
+I mean, the Times is right.

-The New York Times is right to be on top of this stuff because it's oh no, no, no, wait.
+The New York Times is right to be on top of this stuff because it's, oh, no, no, no, wait.

 That was Hillary Clinton.